eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-18_my-europa-plog-meeting-europe-s-first-bitcoin-atm-in-bratislava-bought-100-euros-step-by-step.md

 - - -

-This page is synchronized from the post: [My Europa Plog - Meeting Europe's first Bitcoin ATM in Bratislava!
+This page is synchronized from the post: ['My Europa Plog - Meeting Europe''s first Bitcoin ATM in Bratislava!
 Bought 100 Euros!
-Step by step](https://steemit.com/@deanliu/my-europa-plog-meeting-europe-s-first-bitcoin-atm-in-bratislava-bought-100-euros-step-by-step)
+Step by step'](https://steemit.com/@deanliu/my-europa-plog-meeting-europe-s-first-bitcoin-atm-in-bratislava-bought-100-euros-step-by-step)